Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

-If you have any passing knowledge about Kyoto Animation as a studio, you’ll know that they excel at two things: the slice of life genre and the moe art-style, both forming the backbone of Dragon Maid.
-And Kyoto Animation is normally known by their consistently high production values and visual storytelling.
-Dragon Maid is not Kyoto Animation’s best looking work, but it’s still a lovingly animated series.
+If you have any passing knowledge about Kyoto Animation as a studio, you’ll know that they excel at two things: the slice of life genre and the moe art style, both forming the backbone of Dragon Maid.
+And Kyoto Animation is normally known for its consistently high production values and visual storytelling.
+Dragon Maid is not Kyoto Animation’s best-looking work, but it’s still a lovingly animated series.

 Dragon Maid employs a softer and rounder art style akin to Lucky Star and Nichijou.
 The character designs are classic moe, but also retain a certain amount of polish and detail that hints at its prodigy.
-Their vibrant and recognizable figures give contrast to the more washed-out, almost hand-drawn looking backgrounds, which help emphasizing the former.
+Their vibrant and recognizable figures give contrast to the more washed-out, almost hand-drawn-looking backgrounds, which help emphasize the former.

-Animation itself is often pretty good with fluid movements and crisp artwork.
-For the most part it’s pretty standard fare for Kyoto Animation, but at certain times - especially the slapstick moments - the quality of the animation rises significantly.
+The animation itself is often pretty good with fluid movements and crisp artwork.
+For the most part, it’s pretty standard fare for Kyoto Animation, but at certain times - especially the slapstick moments - the quality of the animation rises significantly.
 Some stand-out scenes include Tohru and Kanna “roughhousing” together to the point it looks like a battle straight out of Dragon Ball Z, and of course the dodgeball game between four of the dragons.

 Audio & Sound